 Labels don’t have to be Laborious…

 After you have your bottles selected you may need to remove the labels.
-This process can be made MUCH easier with a product called Goo Gone.
+For this etched glass bottle using cricut tools project, this process can be made MUCH easier with a product called Goo Gone.
 Rubbing alcohol and/or Acetone may also be helpful but do not mix any chemical products as they may cause dangerous chemical reactions.
 Saturate your labels with the Goo Gone and let sit for about 10 minutes, then scrape up a corner or edge of the label and begin peeling it off the bottle.
 Wash in hot, soapy water.

 Time to Make Some Stencils